-Pursuant to regulations 3(1) and 33 of the AML Regulations, an investment fund doing business in or from the Cayman Islands must designate a natural person, at managerial level, to act as its anti-money laundering compliance officer (AMLCO), money laundering reporting officer (MLRO) and deputy money laundering reporting officer (DMLRO).
-Cima requires that a person acting as MLRO/DMLRO must (i) act autonomously; (ii) be independent (have no vested interest in the underlying activity of the investment fund); and (iii) have access to all relevant material in order to make an assessment as to whether an activity is or is not suspicious.
-The AMLCO role should be performed by someone who will be the point of contact with the supervisory and other competent authorities.
+Pursuant to regulations 3(1) and 33 of the AML Regulations, a Cayman domiciled investment fund must designate a natural person, at managerial level, to act as its Anti-Money Laundering Compliance Officer ("AMLCO"), Money Laundering Reporting Officer ("MLRO") and Deputy Money Laundering Reporting Officer ("DMLRO").
+CIMA requires that a person acting as MLRO / DMLRO must (i) act autonomously; (ii) be independent (have no vested interest in the underlying activity of the investment fund); and (iii) have access to all relevant material in order to make an assessment as to whether an activity is or is not suspicious.
+The AMLCO role should be performed by someone at management level, who will be the point of contact with the supervisory and other competent authorities.

-Cima guidance to the AML Regulations requires that an
+CIMA Guidance to the AML Regulations requires that an AMLCO must be a person who is fit and proper to assume the role and who:

-AMLCO must be a person who is fit and proper to assume the role and who:
+- i. has sufficient skills and experience; - ii. reports directly to the Board of Directors ("Board") or equivalent; - has sufficient seniority and authority so that the Board reacts to and acts upon any recommendations made;

-- has sufficient skills and experience; - reports directly to the board of directors of the fund or equivalent; - has sufficient seniority and authority so that the board reacts to and acts upon any recommendations made; - has regular contact with the board so that the board is able to satisfy itself that statutory obligations are being met and that sufficiently robust measures are being taken to protect the fund against money laundering/ terrorist financing risks; - has sufficient resources, including sufficient time and, where appropriate, support staff; and - has unfettered access to all business lines, support departments and information necessary to appropriately perform the AML/CFT compliance function.
+- iv. has regular contact with the Board so that the Board is able to satisfy itself that statutory obligations are being met and that sufficiently robust measures are being taken to protect the Fund against money laundering/terrorist financing risks; - has sufficient resources, including sufficient time and, where appropriate, support staff; and - vi. has unfettered access to all business lines, support departments and information necessary to appropriately perform the AML/CFT compliance function.